kubewarden/docs/docs/tutorials/writing-policies/dotnet.md

 - [Kubewarden .NET Core SDK](https://github.com/kubewarden/policy-sdk-dotnet):
 this provides a set of objects and functions that simplify the process of writing policies.
+- [Kubewarden .NET template project](https://github.com/kubewarden/dotnet-policy-template): use this template to scaffold a .NET-based policy.
+The template comes with a working policy and a set of GitHub Actions to automate its lifecycle.
 - [Kubewarden policy example](https://github.com/kubewarden/policy-sdk-dotnet/tree/main/example):
 this is an example of a working policy.